Ibrahim9028/react_django_demo_app/README.md

 A demo app for React and Django Deployment
 We are deploying django deployment
 Ibrahim and maheh learning devops from Mubin .
+Ibrahim and maheh learning devops from Mubin .
+22